Graflinger/Azure-ML-Engineer-Udacity-2/README.md

 For compute resource a Standard_DS12_v2 is used.

 ## Deploy the best Model
 The Auto ML Run resulted into a best model, which used the voting ensemble algorithm.
-This model got deployed using a Azure Container instance.
+(0.91563 presicion) This model got deployed using a Azure Container instance.

 ## Enable logging